ray-project/ray/doc/source/tune/tutorials/tune-resources.rst

     )
     results = tuner.fit()

+    # Custom resource allocation via lambda functions are also supported.
+    # If you want to allocate gpu resources to trials based on a setting in your config
+    trainable_with_resources = tune.with_resources(trainable,
+        resources=lambda spec: {"gpu": 1} if spec.config.use_gpu else {"gpu": 0})
+    tuner = tune.Tuner(
+        trainable_with_resources,
+        tune_config=tune.TuneConfig(num_samples=10)
+    )
+    results = tuner.fit()

 Tune will allocate the specified GPU and CPU as specified by ``tune.with_resources`` to each individual trial.
+Similarly, you can also use the ``ScalingConfig`` to specify trial resources.
+See :ref:`ScalingConfig <train-config>` for more information.
 Even if the trial cannot be scheduled right now, Ray Tune will still try to start the respective placement group.
-If not enough resources are available, this will trigger :ref:`autoscaling behavior <cluster-index>` if you're using the Ray cluster launcher.
+If not enough resources are available, this will trigger
+:ref:`autoscaling behavior <cluster-index>` if you're using the Ray cluster launcher.

 It is also possible to specify memory (``"memory"``, in bytes) and custom resource requirements.